 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Section 2 of the CAP Code deals with the recognition of marketing communications and these rules apply regardless of the targeting or medium.
-This article provides a brief overview of the key points.
-Please see the specific AdviceOnline articles for relevant rulings and more detailed guidance.
+Section 2 of the CAP Code deals with the recognition of marketing communications and requires that they are obviously identifiable as such.
+These rules apply to all marketing communications, regardless of the targeting or medium.

 Take care when using new technologies

 When marketing in new media or using new technologies, it’s important to remember that the same principles of recognising ads will still apply.
 Irrespective of the platform, it needs to be easily identifiable to consumers when they’re looking at an ad.

 It is the responsibility of advertisers and publishers to cross-apply these principles as soon as they start using a new platform or format.
 The ASA will continue to apply the same media-neutral rules within the CAP Code and regulate new mediums in the same manner as current media.

 Consider all aspects of the Code

 Marketers should be aware that in some cases, failing to make an advert identifiable could also cause fear or distress without justifiable reason, or be considered materially misleading.
 There are also some instances where the identity of the marketer is considered material information that must be included in the ad.